IronDog421/AN2DL-First-Homework/README.md

-# Create the README content in English
-readme_content = """
 # AN2DL - First Homework: FeedForward Force

 This repository contains the code, report, and supplementary materials for the **First Homework** project in the **Artificial Neural Networks and Deep Learning (AN2DL)** course.
 The project focuses on classifying 96x96 RGB images of blood cells into eight distinct classes using deep learning techniques.